Santander Cycles

-On the 6th of October 2022, Transport for London introduced new e-bikes to the scheme, the first docked e-bikes in London.

 History

-In August 2007 the Mayor of London, Ken Livingstone, announced that he was planning to implement a cycle hire scheme modelled on the successful Vélib' network in Paris.
+In August 2007, the Mayor of London, Ken Livingstone, announced that he was planning to implement a cycle-hire scheme modelled on the successful Vélib' network in Paris.
 Following discussions with the Mayor of Paris, Livingstone instructed transport officials to study the Paris and similar schemes, and draw up proposals for London.
 Discussions were conducted between Transport for London (TfL), the London boroughs and transport commissioners from Lyon, Brussels, Vienna, Berlin, Munich, Oslo and Copenhagen.

-In February 2008, plans for the London cycle hire scheme were officially unveiled by Livingstone.
+In February 2008, plans for the London cycle-hire scheme were officially unveiled by Livingstone.
 The CTC and Green Party hailed the proposals as revolutionary.